gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

  * Added Turkish translation
  * Add a special parameter Fixed Table Width for mobile devices
  * Add option "Export Fonts to PDF"
- * Fix of creating history for new table and new table user
+ * Fix of creating history for a new table and new table user
  * Change "Insert picture" toolbar button to "Insert media"
  * Minor issues fix

 = 1.8.4 / 30.05.2018 =
- * Add of option to plugin settings: Disable WP Footer Fix
+ * Add of the option to plugin settings: Disable WP Footer Fix
  * Implemented automatic updating of diagrams when changing data in a table
  * Added import/export Selectable Fields to/from Excel
  * Fixed the width of text rows in mobile mode